 Scott could not have been more correct, but he may have been unaware initially that McClellan was among those who championed bludgeoning the South into submission using the seemingly invincible military and industrial might of the northern states.
-As the young general lobbied to crush the rebellion by leading a campaign against the Confederate capitol at Richmond, he disdainfully likened the aging general’s more passive approach to the strangulation tactics employed by boa constrictors.
-Seizing upon McClellan’s derisive comparison, Northern newspaper editors began to sarcastically refer to Scott’s proposal as the Anaconda Plan.
+As the young general lobbied to crush the rebellion by leading a campaign against the Confederate capital at Richmond, he disdainfully likened the aging general’s more passive approach to the strangulation tactics used by boa constrictors.
+Seizing upon McClellan’s derisive comparison, Northern newspaper editors began sarcastically to refer to Scott’s proposal as the Anaconda Plan.

-Eventually the war hawks prevailed.
+Eventually, the war hawks prevailed.
 After several months of discord, Scott offered Lincoln his resignation on November 1, 1861.
 On the same day, the War Department issued General Orders No. 94, announcing the president’s executive order reporting Scott’s retirement.
-Lincoln went on to announce that “Major-General George B. McClellan . . . [would] assume the command of the Army of the United States.”
+Lincoln announced that “Major-General George B. McClellan . . . [would] assume the command of the Army of the United States.”

 After his ascension, McClellan adopted a more measured approach to extinguishing the rebellion.
-Much to the consternation of the President, McClellan spent four months organizing the largest land force to date on the North American continent and formulating plans for a campaign up the Virginia Peninsula, as opposed to a direct overland assault on Richmond.
+Much to the consternation of the President, McClellan spent four months organizing the largest land force to date on the North American continent and planning for a campaign up the Virginia Peninsula, as opposed to a direct overland assault on Richmond.
 McClellan finally launched his Peninsula Campaign on March 17, 1862.
 By late May, the Army of the Potomac was only six miles from the Confederate capital.
 Inexplicably, McClellan then lost his nerve and began a slow retreat in the face of stern resistance from General Robert E. Lee’s Army of Northern Virginia.
-The opportunity for a quick end to the rebellion was lost.
+The Union lost the opportunity to end the rebellion quickly.

 What followed was the protracted war Scott had so earnestly wished to avoid.
-Tragically, the Civil War may have claimed the lives of as many as 850,000 Americans.
-Ironically, two of the primary elements of Scott’s Anaconda Plan to avoid the bloodbath – the naval blockade of Southern ports and the subjugation of the Mississippi River – eventually became two of the decisive factors that ended the carnage.
+Tragically, the Civil War may have claimed the lives of over 850,000 Americans.
+Ironically, two of the primary elements of Scott’s Anaconda Plan to avoid the bloodbath—the naval blockade of Southern ports and the subjugation of the Mississippi River—eventually became two of the decisive factors that ended the carnage.